Get

 • Tooth Resorption – Tooth resorption happens inside of the tooth and works its way out.
 Thirty to 70% of house cats suffer from this condition, and there is no known cause.

 • Oral Tumors – Oral tumors can develop anywhere on the inside of the mouth and can cause significant discomfort.
-Your cats might be licking their lips because of pain in their mouth.
+Your cat licking it’s lips might be because of pain in their mouth.
 They aren’t able to comfort the feeling, so licking might help compensate or at least attempt to curb the pain.

 Your veterinarian can examine your cat’s mouth to determine if they have any dental or oral issues.
 Once they check things out, they can recommend how to move forward.
 It could be something as simple as starting a brushing routine or as complicated as dental surgery.